jupyter-widgets/ipyleaflet/README.md

 ipyleaflet
 ==========

-A Python / Leaflet enabling interctive maps in the Jupyter notebook.
+A Jupyter / Leaflet bridge enabling interactive maps in the Jupyter notebook.

 Note
 ----